Skip to content

 Pro Rata Share Calculator

-Pro-rata share errors are the second most common CAM overcharge category.
-Enter your tenant square footage, the building denominator, and your landlord's stated percentage to verify the math instantly.
+Enter your tenant square footage, the building denominator, and your landlord's stated percentage to verify the math instantly and catch one of the most common CAM overcharge sources.

 How pro-rata share works: Your share of CAM expenses equals your leased square footage divided by the total denominator area defined in your lease.
 If the landlord uses the wrong denominator, your share is inflated and you overpay.